minicheddar/Ethereum.NET/README.md

 Enter Ethereum - a platform for building decentralised applications.
 It avoids centralised authorities by relying on peer consensus.

 ##How?
 It's a [turing complete](http://en.wikipedia.org/wiki/Turing_completeness) language built on top of a generic [blockchain](https://en.bitcoin.it/wiki/Block_chain).
 The original whitepaper by Vitalik Buterin can be found [here](https://github.com/ethereum/wiki/wiki/White-Paper).
-For a more academic overview, please see the yellowpaper by Dr Gavin Wood [here](http://gavwood.com/Paper.pdf).
+For the academically inclined, please see the yellowpaper by Dr Gavin Wood [here](http://gavwood.com/Paper.pdf).